A Practitioner's Guide to Kolmogorov-Arnold Networks: Sparsity Regularization

+eliminating redundant connections without accuracy loss.
+Application-driven sparsity can also arise from the data representation itself; for example, SP-KAN employs sparse sinusoidal perception layers aligned with the intrinsic sparsity of infrared targets \cite{Yuan2026}\footnote{\url{https://github.com/xdFai}}.

-Bühler et al.~\cite{Buhler25_regression} extend these ideas in their symbolic regression framework (KAN-SR).
-Because each KAN-SR unit operates on the full input space, the model tends to be overspecified.
-To enforce compactness and interpretability, they introduce a composite regularizer combining three terms: (i) a magnitude penalty that reduces unnecessary input usage, (ii) row- and column-wise entropy losses that encourage each subunit to focus on a small subset of variables, and (iii) an $\ell_1$ penalty on base linear weights.
-This balances accuracy with sparse structure, aligning learned representations with the compact operator forms common in symbolic regression tasks.
+\textbf{Structured sparsity for symbolic regression.} Bühler et al.~\cite{Buhler25_regression} propose a composite regularizer for KAN-SR combining: (i) a magnitude penalty to suppress unused inputs, (ii) row/column entropies to localize attention, and (iii) an $\ell_1$ penalty on linear weights.
+This promotes compact, interpretable expressions while preventing the overspecification typical of symbolic regression networks.

-Beyond deterministic penalties, Zou and Yan~\cite{Zou25_Probabilistic} propose \emph{Probabilistic KANs (PKAN)} with Gaussian process priors, and a sparse variant (\emph{SSKAN}) using spike--and--slab priors.
-This Bayesian approach enforces sparsity while also providing uncertainty quantification, offering a principled alternative to $\ell_1$ pruning.
+\textbf{Bayesian sparsity.} Zou and Yan~\cite{Zou25_Probabilistic} introduce \emph{Probabilistic KANs (PKAN)} and their sparse counterpart \emph{SSKAN}, using Gaussian-process priors and spike--and--slab priors, respectively.
+These provide principled sparsity and uncertainty quantification, forming a Bayesian alternative to $\ell_1$-based pruning.

+\textbf{Lipschitz-driven regularization.} Li et al.~\cite{Li25_lipschitz} show that KAN generalization is governed by a \emph{Lipschitz complexity} depending on per-layer Lipschitz constants and mixed tensor norms.
+Their \emph{LipKAN} architecture inserts 1-Lipschitz layers and replaces $\ell_1$ with a theoretically motivated $\ell_{1.5}$ penalty, providing tighter complexity control and improved generalization on complex distributions.

+\textbf{Low-rank RKHS regularization.} Zhang and Zhou~\cite{Zhang25_general} establish generalization bounds for KANs whose activations lie in a \emph{low-rank} RKHS (e.g., Wendland functions~\cite{Wendland04}), with complexity scaling in the activation \emph{rank} rather than width.
+This motivates LoRA-style rank-constrained fine-tuning of pre-trained KAN activations: maintaining expressivity while regularizing model capacity.

+\textbf{Feature-conditioning and scale regularization.} For Gaussian KANs, the scale parameter can also be viewed as an implicit regularizer through the conditioning of the first-layer feature map.
+Since the first layer is evaluated directly on the input variables, its empirical feature matrix $\Phi$ induces the additive kernel

+If $\varepsilon$ is too large, the Gaussian features become nearly constant over the sample set, so $K_0$ approaches a rank-one matrix and distinct inputs may become indistinguishable before entering deeper layers.
+This creates a first-layer bottleneck that cannot be corrected downstream.
+Therefore, constraining $\varepsilon$ to a well-conditioned range provides a practical form of regularization, controlling both feature collapse and numerical instability \cite{Amir_GKAN, Amir_PUGKAN}.